MicrosoftDocs/office-developer-exchange-docs/docs/transport-agents/how-to-create-an-smtpreceiveagent-transport-agent-for-exchange-2013.md

 description: "Find out how to create a custom SmtpReceiveAgent transport agent to use with Exchange 2013."
 ---

-# How to: Create an SmtpReceiveAgent transport agent for Exchange 2013
+# Create an SmtpReceiveAgent transport agent for Exchange 2013

 Find out how to create a custom SmtpReceiveAgent transport agent to use with Exchange 2013.